Note: The links in this post are affiliate links.

 If you know you’re going to be in a situation where your phone’s battery charge is likely to run low and shut off your phone before you’ll have a chance to plug it into a charger, here are a few tips for keeping your phone up and running as long as possible:

-3 – Disable Wi-Fi and Bluetooth when you aren’t using them.
+2 – Disable Wi-Fi and/or Bluetooth when you aren’t using them.
 These are also major power sinkholes even when there’s no Wi-Fi connection in your immediate area or Bluetooth device in use.

 At night (or when you’re in a dark room) you should be able to reduce the brightness by a huge margin and still read the info on the screen just fine.

-6 – After you have used the Greenify app mentioned above to hibernate all the non-essential apps that you can think of, find out which remaining apps are using the most “juice” and completely disable them if you don’t use them on a regular basis.
+5 – Find out which remaining apps are using the most “juice” and completely disable them if you don’t use them on a regular basis.

 Just tap Settings>About Phone>Battery>Battery Usage for a list of running apps that are consuming power.
 They will be listed top to bottom in order of their power usage.